sage-code/eve/manual/databases.md

 ```

 ### Using a cursor
 A cursor can be open, fetch and closed.
-This can be done also using _for_ do.
+This can be ready also using _for_ do.
 We can fetch row by row or in bulk for several rows or all rows.
 This may be too much if the data set is very large.

 **Syntax:**